25-MDDN242/time-based-media-hayley-c/README.md

 }
 ```

+To make the alarm more impactful, I increased the size of the sun when the alarm goes off.

-To more accurately represent how the sunflower's shadow changes oover the course of the day, I added maps within if statements to lengthen the shadow between 6:00 and 12:00, then shhorten it between 12:00 and 18:00
+To more accurately represent how the sunflower's shadow changes over the course of the day, I added maps within if statements to lengthen the shadow between 6:00 and 12:00, then shhorten it between 12:00 and 18:00.
+I explored making the lengthening effect more dramatic, however this altered the ratio between the petal shadows' length and width.
+So, in addition to lengthening the shadows, I also scaled them up and down slightly which didn't impact the ratio too much.

 For the seconds, I added a bee which flies around in a circle showing the clock’s seconds.
 I have used random number to create a buzzing effect.
 For the bee’s motion I had initially mapped obj.seconds, but later created a map with exact seconds to create a smoother more natural motion for the bee.